 Cryspen Series

 The Pattern Continues

-These two findings bring the total to ten vulnerabilities across Cryspen’s cryptographic libraries in two weeks.
+These three findings bring the total to eleven vulnerabilities across Cryspen’s cryptographic libraries in two weeks.
 The pattern we identified in our original post and paper remains consistent: bugs cluster in code that is unverified or lax-verified, while the marketing claims make no such distinction.

-Both findings are in ML-DSA’s core verification path—the code that determines whether a digital signature is valid.
+Findings 1 and 2 are in ML-DSA’s core verification path—the code that determines whether a digital signature is valid.
 Both are straightforward deviations from FIPS 204 that a careful comparison against the specification would catch.
-And both reside in modules that are admitted by default in the build system, meaning that even if someone wrote formal specifications for them, the proofs would not be checked.
+Both reside in modules that are admitted by default in the build system, meaning that even if someone wrote formal specifications for them, the proofs would not be checked.

+Cryspen Series